-This Broccoli Salad is the best I’ve ever tried!
-It’s absolutely loaded with yummy flavors.
-Broccoli, bacon, grapes, dates, and cheese all tossed in an amazing homemade sweet orange dressing that will totally rock your taste buds!!!
+This easy Broccoli Salad recipe is loaded with bacon, grapes, cranberries, and cheddar all tossed in an amazing homemade sweet orange dressing that will totally rock your taste buds!!!
 Say hello to your new favorite salad 🙂

 My friends and family will tell you, I’m not a huge veggie eater.